awslabs/aws-sdk-swift/reference/0.x/AWSAPIGateway/ApiGatewayClient.md

 ### `getGatewayResponses(input:completion:)`

-Gets the GatewayResponses collection on the given RestApi.
-If an API developer has not added any definitions for gateway responses, the result will be the API Gateway-generated default GatewayResponses collection for the supported response types.
+Gets the \[GatewayResponses\] collection on the given \[RestApi\].
+If an API developer has not added any definitions for gateway responses, the result will be the API Gateway-generated default \[GatewayResponses\] collection for the supported response types.

 ``` swift
 public func getGatewayResponses(input: GetGatewayResponsesInput, completion: @escaping (ClientRuntime.SdkResult<GetGatewayResponsesOutputResponse, GetGatewayResponsesOutputError>) -> Void)